|1 Year Full-time, 2 Years Part-time

 Skills and Careers Information

-Graduates of the MA in Ethnomusicology go on to pursue a wide range of careers in the creative arts, culture industries and media.
+Our MA Ethnomusicology graduates go on to pursue a wide range of careers in the creative arts, culture industries and media.
 Many have applied successfully for PhDs in Ireland or overseas.
 Our graduates include professional musicians, academics, teachers, arts managers and staff in NGOs.

-You will have a 2H2 honours BA degree, or equivalent, in music or a related subject (e.g. anthropology, folklore, cultural studies).
-Applicants with an appropriate professional equivalent (e.g. professional musician of high standing, music media professionals) will also be considered.
+You will have a Second Class Honours Grade II in a primary honours Arts degree (NFQ, Level 8), or equivalent, in music or a related subject (e.g. anthropology, folklore, cultural studies).
+Applicants with an appropriate professional equivalent (e.g. professional musicians of high standing, music media professionals) will also be considered under Recognition of Prior Learning (RPL).
 All applicants will be required to attend an interview with members of the programme team and may be required to pass a qualifying test.

 English Language Requirements

 Applicants who are non-native speakers of the English language must meet the university-approved English language requirements.
 Vsit our PG English Language Requirements page for more information.

 Fees and Costs

 See our Postgraduate EU and Non-EU (International) Fee Schedule for the latest information.